Tapping the Scales of Justice - A Dose of Connecticut Legal History

 Some of the pieces were recovered from the Wilton swamp in 1871, and were bought by the New York Historical Society in 1878 for $100.
 The horse's tail from the statue was on display at the society's museum as recently as 2019. ii

-There the pieces remained until 1972 when Louis Miller, armed with information from the Wilton Historical Society, entered onto land owned by Fred S. Favorite.
-Using a metal detector, Miller found a piece of the statue buried ten inches below the ground.
-When Favorite sued Miller for return of the statue fragment, the trial court focused on the issue of whether the statue piece was property that had been lost, abandoned, or mislaid.
+In 1972 Louis Miller, armed with information from the Wilton Historical Society, entered onto land owned by Fred S. Favorite.
+Using a metal detector, Miller found a remaining piece of the statue buried ten inches below the ground.
+When Favorite sued Miller, who once ran an antiques business, for return of the statue fragment, the trial court focussed on the issue of whether the statue piece was property that had been lost, abandoned, or mislaid.
 The trial court found the piece to be mislaid property and ruled that, under the law, it should be returned to the landowner Favorite.

 On appeal, the defendant Miller characterized himself as a "selfless seeker after knowledge" and argued that as a "finder" he was entitled to keep the statue piece.
 The Connecticut Supreme Court was not persuaded by Miller's arguments.
 The Court noted that Miller was not claiming the statue to be "treasure trove" and ruled that Miller's trespass defeated any claim to the property that he might have had as a finder.